ubicomplab/rPPG-Toolbox/README.md

 STEP4: Run `python main.py --config_file ./configs/SCAMPS_SCAMPS_UBFC_DEEPPHYS_BASIC.yaml`

-Note1: Preprocessing requires only once, thus turn it off on the yaml file when you train the network after the first time.
+Note1: Preprocessing requires only once; thus turn it off on the yaml file when you train the network after the first time.

 Note2: The example yaml setting will allow 80% of SCAMPS to train and 20% of SCAMPS to valid.
 After training, it will use the best model(with the least validation loss) to test on UBFC.